1979 - 1986

 Vivabeat was an LA-based techno-pop band that was active from 1978 into the mid-1980s.
 It was most well-known for being discovered and signed to its first record deal by Peter Gabriel, as the first American band on the British label, Charisma Records.

-The band released one album on Charisma, "Party in the War Zone", which was produced by Jeffrey Lesser and included the band's most successful song, "Man From China".
-The song became a Top 20 dance hit in Europe, the US and in Hong Kong.
+The band released one album on Charisma, "Party in the War Zone," which was produced by Jeffrey Lesser and featured the band's most successful song, "Man From China."
+The song became a Top 20 dance hit in Europe, the US, and Asia.

-The band spent several years touring and playing shows with iconic groups like the B-52s, Depeche Mode, Gang of Four, Human League, The Thompson Twins and Wall of Voodoo, before slowly winding down in 1984.
+The band spent several years touring, and playing shows with iconic groups such as the B-52s, Depeche Mode, Gang of Four, Human League, R.E.M., The Thompson Twins, and Wall of Voodoo, before gradually winding down in 1984.

 Original members included: